-A few years ago, I was sitting in a café in Saigon, doing what I thought was “relaxing.”
+Not long ago, I caught myself sitting in a café in Melbourne, doing what I thought was “relaxing.”
 I had my coffee in one hand, my phone in the other, and I was toggling between a news article, a group chat, and someone’s holiday photos.
 I wasn’t working.
 I wasn’t resting.
 I was in that strange middle zone where you’re technically doing nothing but your brain is running on a treadmill.

 It took me an embarrassingly long time to realize what was happening: I’d lost the ability to simply notice where I was.

-The café was beautiful.
-The street outside was alive with motorbikes and food vendors and the particular golden light Saigon gets in the late afternoon.
+The café was lovely.
+The street outside had its own rhythm — people passing, trams humming, the particular slant of afternoon light that makes even ordinary Melbourne corners look cinematic.
 I wasn’t present for any of it.
 And the thing is, I meditate daily.
 I write about mindfulness for a living.
 If I was struggling to pay attention to my own life, what chance does anyone else have?

 That question has stayed with me.
 And the more I’ve read, the more I’ve come to believe that in a world engineered to fragment your attention, the simple act of noticing, of actually seeing what’s in front of you, may be one of the most protective things you can do for your mental health.